P0300

 - What does P0300 mean?

-- P0300 is “Random/Multiple Cylinder Misfire Detected.”
-The computer saw misfires in more than one cylinder or could not pin the fault to one cylinder during the test window.
+- P0300 is Random/Multiple Cylinder Misfire Detected.
+The computer saw misfires in more than one cylinder, or could not isolate the fault to a single cylinder during its test window.

 - Is P0300 serious?